WIC provides families with nutrition education and assistance in purchasing healthy foods. Even if you work, your family may qualify for WIC.

 Updated October 20, 2014

 Kentucky is reporting flu at the sporadic level, meaning that small numbers of flu cases or a single outbreak has been reported, but there is no increase in cases of flu statewide.

-Monitoring for the 2013-2-14 flu season has ended.
-Northern Kentucky had a total of 1,341 cases reported with five deaths.
+In the 2013-2014 flu season, Northern Kentucky had a total of 1,341 cases reported with five deaths.

 An annual flu vaccine for everyone 6 months and older is the first and best way to protect against influenza.
 It does, however, take two weeks after you get the vaccine for it to be fully effective.